CHTC/chtc-website-source/_uw-research-computing/connecting.md

 <a name="login-ssh"></a>

-A. On the command line (Mac/Linux)
+A. On the command line
 ----------------------------------

-On a Mac or Linux system, you can use the \"Terminal\" application to log in.
+On Mac, Linux, and modern Windows (10+) systems, you can use the \"Terminal\" application to log in.
 Open a terminal window and use the following command to connect to the appropriate server: